unph-2025/CTFd-containers/README.md

 # CTFd Docker Containers Plugin

-This CTFd plugin allows you to run ephemeral Docker containers for specific challenges.
-Teams can request a container to use as needed, and its lifecycle will be managed by the plugin.
+This is a modified version of CTFd Docker Containers Plugin by [andyjsmith](https://github.com/andyjsmith).
+The original version can be found here [andyjsmith/CTFd-Docker-Plugin](https://github.com/andyjsmith/CTFd-Docker-Plugin)

 ## Installation